classam/potater/README.md

 * Before I forget, I should remember to set the MIMEType correctly on the JSON I'm sending back to the user.
 This isn't plaintext, bub.
 * Okay, time to parse some RSS feeds.
 Are there any RSS libraries I can use?
 * Looks like ROME is deader than dead, and feed4j was written in the Old Times.
 Nothing for Scala.
 Guess I'm building it myself.
 * Writing a RSS reader that parses to spec is pretty damn easy, with Scala's built in XML tooling.
-Enter Syndicate.scala
 * The problem with RSS parsing is... special cases.
 Oh so many special cases.
 Let's look at some!
  * RSS+Atom together compose about 11 competing and not entirely compatible protocols.
  * Some Atom feeds have multiple `<link>` elements!